-f) Inventories
+f)

 Inventories are measured at the lower of cost and net realisable value.
-The cost of inventories includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
+The cost of Inventories inventories includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
 Cost incurred in bringing each product to its present location and condition is based on:

-Raw and packaging materials and purchased finished goods purchase cost on a first- in, first - out basis including transportation and clearing costs Products- in- process and manufactured finished goods weighted average cost of direct materials and labour plus a reasonable proportion of manufacturing overheads based on normal levels of activity Engineering spares purchase cost on a weighted average cost basis, including transportation and clearing costs Goods-in-transit purchase cost incurred to date
+Collection is out a Gart in first - out hasis Raw and packaging materials and purchased finished goods purchase cost on a first- in, first - out basis including transportation and clearing costs Products- in- process and manufactured finished goods weighted average cost of direct materials and labour plus a reasonable proportion of manufacturing overheads based on normal levels of activity Engineering spares purchase cost on a weighted average cost basis, including transportation and clearing costs Goods-in-transit purchase cost incurred to date